Spitfire MK356 (Mk LFIXe)

 Post war, MK356 was used as an instructional airframe at RAF Halton until 1951, and then for the next 17 years was a ‘gate guardian’ at Hawkinge, Bicester, Locking and Henlow.
 ‘MK’ featured as a static airframe in the epic film “Battle of Britain” in 1968 and then joined the RAF Museum Reserve Collection.
 In January 1992 a complete restoration to airworthy status was begun by a team from St Athan.
 The refurbishment was completed in November 1997 when the aircraft flew again for the first time in 53 years, subsequently joining the BBMF.

 Spitfire MK356 is now painted to represent Spitfire Mk IXc ML214, coded ‘5J-K’, the personal aircraft of Squadron Leader ‘Johnny’ Plagis, the Commanding Officer of No 126 Squadron from July 1944.
 Plagis named all of his personal Spitfires after his sister ‘Kay’ (Katrina) and ML214 bore her name on the port side above two scrolls displaying 16 swastikas - his kill markings.
 The aircraft is painted with black and white invasion stripes on the underside of the wings and rear fuselage.
 For some unknown reason, certain fighter units of the UK-based No 10 Group, Air Defence of Great Britain (ADGB), painted non-standard, narrower stripes on their aircraft (nine inches wide instead of the standard eighteen) and this was how the 126 Squadron Spitfires were marked.

-To read the full background of the colour scheme of MK356 and to find out more about ‘Johnny’ Plagis, join the Official RAF Memorial Flight Club and receive the BBMF 2014 Yearbook which tells the story.
+You can read the full background story of the colour scheme of MK356 and find out more about ‘Johnny’ Plagis, if you click on this link.